AbhinavGupta2002/TinyGen/README.md

 ## Notes on Implementation

 - Used Render platform for deployment of this service.
 - Supabase DB was integrated to post responses along with the prompts from API requests.
-There is another to fetch these.
+There is another API to fetch these.
 - Built a reflection strategy where an LLM agent reflects on the response and suggests modifications.
-Then, the revsiion LLM agent makes enhancements based on the modifications.
+Then, the LLM revision agent makes enhancements based on the modifications.
 This is a cyclical process.
 - Built a `GitRepoHandler` service to abstract all operations associated with the repository for code readability and modularity.
 - Built a `SessionHandler` service to abstract all operations associated with Supabase for code readability and modularity.